MongooseTNM/Voron-0_Light_X/README.md

 ![insertbeam](https://cdn.discordapp.com/attachments/604735153092165642/1048022292011159622/image_1.png)

-REPLACES PAGE 76: Then bolt Endstop mount like the default instructions BUT, use a M3x20 bolt instead of M3X16.
+REPLACES PAGE 76: Then bolt Endstop mount like the default instructions BUT, use a M3x20 bolt instead of M3x16.

 ![Endstopbolt1](https://cdn.discordapp.com/attachments/604735153092165642/1048024315968360508/image_2.png)

-# WIP
+## You are now done with this mod!
+Continue with the default voron assembly guide.